Skip to content

 International observers, opposition politicians, and the country's president all cried foul, alleging widespread electoral fraud.

-Thousands of Georgians were taking the streets of downtown Tbilisi in protest.
+Thousands of Georgians took to the streets of downtown Tbilisi in protest.
 Georgian President Salome Zourabichvili was one of them.

 A day prior, Zourabichvili urged citizens to join her at Tbilisi's Freedom Square on Rustaveli Avenue to protest the falsified election.